-The Company is obligated by contractual and regulatory requirements to remove certain pipeline and gas gathering assets and perform other remediation of the sites where such pipeline and gas gathering assets are located upon the retirement of those assets.
+The Company is obligated by contractual and regulatory requirements to remove certain pipeline assets and perform other remediation of the sites where such pipeline assets are located upon the retirement of those assets.
 However, the fair value of the asset retirement obligation cannot currently be reasonably estimated because the settlement dates are indeterminate.
-The Company will record an asset retirement obligation for pipeline and gas gathering assets in the periods in which settlement dates become reasonably determinable.
+The Company will record an asset retirement obligation for pipeline assets in the periods in which settlement dates become reasonably determinable.